visit-dav/visit/src/doc/python_scripting/functions.rst

     Alternative arguments - MachineProfile object to load with OpenComputeEngine call

+MachineProfile : MachineProfile object
+    The Machine Profile of the computer on which to start the engine.

 return type : CLI_return_t
     The OpenComputeEngine function returns an integer value of 1 for success and 0 for failure.